Whatsapp Icon

 To lower the risk of KS, particularly among individuals with a higher susceptibility to the disease, it's crucial to avoid high-risk behaviors.
 This includes:

-• Practicing safe sex to reduce the risk of catching human herpesvirus 8 (HHV-8), closely associated with KS.
+• Practicing safe sex to reduce the risk of catching human herpesvirus 8 (HHV-8), is closely associated with KS.

-• Avoiding sharing needles or syringes, which can transmit HHV-8 or HIV, another risk factor for KS.
+• Avoiding sharing needles or syringes, which can transmit HHV-8 or HIV, is another risk factor for KS.

 Strengthen Your Immune System